 Today, many people use computers for music production not because they consciously leverage the uniqueness of the meta-medium, but simply because there are no quicker or more convenient alternatives available.
-Even so, within a musical culture where computers are used as a reluctant choice, musicians are inevitably influenced by the underlying infrastructures like software, protocols, and formats.
-As long as the history of programming languages for music remains intertwined with the history of computer music as it relates to specific genres or communities, it becomes difficult to analyze music created with computers as merely a passive means.
+Even so, within a musical culture where computers are used as a default or reluctant choice, musicians are inevitably influenced by the underlying infrastructures like software, protocols, and formats.
+As long as the history of programming languages for music remains intertwined with the history of computer music as it relates to specific genres or communities, it becomes difficult to analyze music created with computers as a passive means.

-In this paper, the history of programming languages for music is reexamined with an approach that, in contrast to Lyon, adopts a radically style-agnostic perspective.
+In this paper, the history of programming languages for music is reexamined with an approach that, opposite from Lyon, takes an extremely style-agnostic perspective.
 Rather than focusing on what has been created with these tools, the emphasis is placed on how these tools themselves have been constructed.
-The paper centers on the following two topics: 1.
-A critique of the universality of sound representation using pulse-code modulation (PCM)-the foundational concept underlying most of today's sound programming, by referencing early attempts at sound generation using electronic computers.
-2. An examination of the MUSIC-N family, the origin of PCM-based sound programming, to highlight that its design varies significantly across systems from the perspective of today's programming language design and that it has evolved over time into a black box, eliminating the need for users to understand its internal workings.
+The paper centers on the following two topics:

+1. A critique of the universality of sound representation using pulse-code modulation (PCM), the foundational concept underlying most of today's sound programming, by referencing early attempts of sound generation using electronic computers.
+2. An examination of the MUSIC-N family, the origin of PCM-based sound synthesis, to highlight that its design varies significantly across systems from the perspective of modern programming language design and that it has evolved over time into a black box, eliminating the need for users to understand its internal workings.

 Ultimately, the paper concludes that programming languages for music developed since the 2000s are not solely aimed at creating new music but also serve as alternatives to the often-invisible technological infrastructures surrounding music, such as formats and protocols.
-By doing so, the paper proposes new perspectives for the historical study of music created with computers.
+By doing so, the paper proposes new perspectives for the historical study of music created with computers. ## PCM and Early Computer Music